Walderslade Primary School

-- Access to the School Counsellor.
+- Access to the School Counsellor and Art Therapy.

-- Referral to CAMHS.
+- Referral to NELFT.Pupils with medical needs

 - If a pupil has a medical need then an individual healthcare plan is compiled with support from the appropriate agencies and the class teacher in consultation with parents/carers.
 These are discussed with all staff who are involved with the pupil.

 - Where necessary and in agreement with parents/carers, medicines are administered in school but only where a signed authorisation is in place to ensure the safety of both child and staff member.